Part of this post was sponsored by Outer Banks West KOA. All thoughts and recommendations are entirely my own.

 Take a Day Trip to Knotts Island

-There is a free car ferry that makes regular daily runs between Currrituck and Knotts Island.
-The trip across the sound takes about 45 minutes and is a nice leisurely ride that you can enjoy from the comfort of your vehicle, or walking around the boat deck.
+There is a free car ferry that makes regular daily runs between Currituck and Knotts Island.
+The trip across the sound takes about 45 minutes and is a nice leisurely ride that you can enjoy from the comfort of your vehicle or walking around the boat deck.
 We took the 9 AM ferry from Currituck to Knotts Island to line up with Martin Farm opening at 10AM.
 As we landed on the island a little early, we made a stop at the Knotts Island Market for a coffee and a butter rum muffin.
 They have a selection of essentials, as well as a deli, and you can fuel up your car here as well.

 As we headed back to the ferry, we made a quick stop at the ‘Bonney Bright & The Nguyen Family Perfect Wisdom and Great Compassion Zen Garden’.
 This unique stop features a beautiful property that is worth a couple minutes of your time.